dmbarbour/glas/docs/GrammarLogicProg.md

 Grammar and logic programs have similar semantics.
 The 'direction' of evaluation is flexible, i.e. the same program can flexibly *recognize* (accept) or *generate* values.
 Interactive computation is based on [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming) between components in a system, where each component is responsible for recognizing and generating different parts of a shared value.

 With logic programming we have `Proposition :- Derivation`.
 With grammar programming, the equivalent is possible via guarded patterns, i.e. `Pattern when Guard`.
 Similarly, logical negation might use `Pattern unless Guard`.
 Variables can be shared between proposition and derivation, or between pattern and guard.

 A function can be modeled as a grammar or logic program that recognizes and generates a set of `(args, result)` pairs, and ensures structurally or typefully that results are deterministic given args.
 In context of grammar and logic programming, we can evaluate functions non-deterministically backwards from results to args, or with partial args where any unspecified variable represents non-deterministic choice.

 A simplistic procedural interaction might be modeled as an `(args, io, result)` triple, where IO represents a request-response list of form `[(Request1, Response1), (Request2, Response2), ...]`.
 In this case, the procedure provides requests and results while the caller provides args and responses.
 To model processes, we could support ad-hoc channels within args and results, leveraging [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) to ensure each channel only has one writer.
 We can introduce temporal semantics to support logical time sharing of channels between writers.

+Grammars and logic can support constraint systems, e.g. a 'less-than' proposition can be expressed for integers and rational numbers, then used as a guard on generated or accepted sentences.
+For performance, this might be provided as a built-in.
+An intriguing possibility is to also extend grammars with 'soft' constraints via cost heuristics, weighted or probabilistic choices, to guide search.

 The proposed language has a procedural programming style by default via implicit 'env' argument, but first-class channels and temporal semantics so we can model concurrent processes within a computation.
 Backtracking computation is pervasive, but not a bad fit for [transaction loop applications](GlasApps.md) because we can support hierarchical transactions.
 I assume programs are expressed in an [extensible namespace](GlasNamespaces.md) as the basis for mutual recursion and flexible tuning of grammars.

 ## Brainstorming